SteeltoeOSS/Documentation/api/v4/management/cloud-foundry.md

 In addition, the endpoints may be secured by whatever security mechanism the application itself uses.
 For more details, see [securing actuators](./using-endpoints.md#securing-endpoints).

 > [!CAUTION]
-> Applying an authorization policy on `/actuator` will also impact `/cloudfoundryapplication`, which will break the integration with Apps Manager.
+> An authorization policy on `/actuator` also applies to `/cloudfoundryapplication`, which then breaks the integration with Apps Manager.
-> In order to prevent public access to `/actuator` when running on Cloud Foundry, consider configuring actuators to [use an alternate port](./using-endpoints.md#configure-global-settings).
+> To prevent public access to `/actuator` when running on Cloud Foundry, consider configuring actuators to [use an alternate port](./using-endpoints.md#configure-global-settings).